mschulz531/SampleWebAPI/README.md

 # SampleWebAPI
 Sample WebAPI for .NET Framework 4.7.1

-Navigate to /swagger/ui/index to see the swagger doc for this project
+Run the app and navigate to http://localhost:5000/swagger/ui/index to see the swagger doc for this project